How to Collect Memory Disk Usage By Using CloudWatch Agent

 Install collectd for the CloudWatch Agent

-If you wish to use collectd to collect metrics, you should install via the following command.
+If you wish to use collectd to collect metrics, you should install it via the following commands.

 sudo yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm